cea-hpc/wi4mpi/README.md

 ### Compiling with CMAKE

-Here is a quick introduction to WI4MPI compiling, please check the full documentation to see other options.
+Here is a quick introduction to compile WI4MPI with pre-generated sources (using `wi4mpi-x.y.z.tar.gz` archive provided with releases, starting with Wi4MPI 4.0):

 ```
 $ cd build